Google Pixel 6: Everything we know so far

 All of Google's announcements around the Google Pixel 6 and Google Pixel 6 Pro suggest that it will flip back to more premium pricing models for its new flagships.

 Pricing for the Pixel 5 started at $999 at launch, while the Pixel 4a 5G pricing started at $799.
 It's quite likely that we'll see prices for the Pixel 6 and Pixel 6 Pro shift well above $1,000 if Google's "premium" talk pans out.
+Again, we'll know a little more after that 19 October 2021 launch event.

 Google Pixel 6 design